metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

-- `resolution` (String) Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
+- `resolution` (String) Resolution specifies whether resolution of this reference is required.The default is 'Required', which means the reconcile will fail if thereference cannot be resolved.
+'Optional' means this reference will bea no-op if it cannot be resolved.
 - `resolve` (String) Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
+The defaultis 'IfNotPresent', which will attempt to resolve the reference only whenthe corresponding field is not present.
+Use 'Always' to resolve thereference on every reconcile.

-<a id="nestedatt--spec--functions"></a>
-### Nested Schema for `spec.functions`

-Required:

-- `name` (String) Name of this function.
-Must be unique within its Composition.
-- `type` (String) Type of this function.

-Optional:

-- `config` (Map of String) Config is an optional, arbitrary Kubernetes resource (i.e. a resource with an apiVersion and kind) that will be passed to the Composition Function as the 'config' block of its FunctionIO.
-- `container` (Attributes) Container configuration of this function. (see [below for nested schema](#nestedatt--spec--functions--container))

-<a id="nestedatt--spec--functions--container"></a>
-### Nested Schema for `spec.functions.container`

-Required:

-- `image` (String) Image specifies the OCI image in which the function is packaged.
-The image should include an entrypoint that reads a FunctionIO from stdin and emits it, optionally mutated, to stdout.

-Optional:

-- `image_pull_policy` (String) ImagePullPolicy defines the pull policy for the function image.
-- `image_pull_secrets` (Attributes List) ImagePullSecrets are used to pull images from private OCI registries. (see [below for nested schema](#nestedatt--spec--functions--container--image_pull_secrets))
-- `network` (Attributes) Network configuration for the Composition Function. (see [below for nested schema](#nestedatt--spec--functions--container--network))
-- `resources` (Attributes) Resources that may be used by the Composition Function. (see [below for nested schema](#nestedatt--spec--functions--container--resources))
-- `runner` (Attributes) Runner configuration for the Composition Function. (see [below for nested schema](#nestedatt--spec--functions--container--runner))
-- `timeout` (String) Timeout after which the Composition Function will be killed.

-<a id="nestedatt--spec--functions--container--image_pull_secrets"></a>
-### Nested Schema for `spec.functions.container.timeout`

-Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?

-<a id="nestedatt--spec--functions--container--network"></a>
-### Nested Schema for `spec.functions.container.timeout`

-Optional:

-- `policy` (String) Policy specifies the network policy under which the Composition Function will run.
-Defaults to 'Isolated' - i.e. no network access.
-Specify 'Runner' to allow the function the same network access as its runner.

-<a id="nestedatt--spec--functions--container--resources"></a>
-### Nested Schema for `spec.functions.container.timeout`

-Optional:

-- `limits` (Attributes) Limits specify the maximum compute resources that may be used by the Composition Function. (see [below for nested schema](#nestedatt--spec--functions--container--timeout--limits))

-<a id="nestedatt--spec--functions--container--timeout--limits"></a>
-### Nested Schema for `spec.functions.container.timeout.limits`

-Optional:

-- `cpu` (String) CPU, in cores.
-(500m = .5 cores)
-- `memory` (String) Memory, in bytes.
-(500Gi = 500GiB = 500 * 1024 * 1024 * 1024)

-<a id="nestedatt--spec--functions--container--runner"></a>
-### Nested Schema for `spec.functions.container.timeout`

-Optional:

-- `endpoint` (String) Endpoint specifies how and where Crossplane should reach the runner it uses to invoke containerized Composition Functions.